OSMCha/osmcha-frontend/ABOUT.md

 - Changeset-map is a changeset visualiser for OSM.
 It helps the reviewer understand the edits of a changeset both in terms of geometry and feature properties.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_97A29C4444FB7626533E7DD42C06D768BD5A4FA0D1B3C76327F305F832774967_1497443481288_image.png)

 - The reviewer can click on any particular feature edited in that changeset and see the additions, deletions and modifications made to the feature to have an informed decision on quality of the edits.

-- Click on map from Suspicious features tab and visualise it in changeset map.
+- Click on map from `Suspicious features tab` and visualise it in changeset map.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_97A29C4444FB7626533E7DD42C06D768BD5A4FA0D1B3C76327F305F832774967_1497444833373_image.png)

 - Open the changeset in a preferred editor or a tool to inspect the changeset

-- Using OSMCha by spotting a changeset on OSM
+### Reviewing changesets in OSMCha from OpenStreetMap

 - If you come across a changeset on OSM while browsing through the history tab or a particular user’s changeset, it is sometimes necessary to see the changes that happened in a changeset visually.
 - In these cases, you can copy the changeset ID and open it in OSMCha for visualisation and easily spotting errors in a changeset.

 ## Filters